Welcome Employers!

 On-Campus Interviews & Resume Collections

-Employers are welcome to interview on-campus year-round.
-Our office hosts two interview programs throughout the academic year:
+Employers are welcome to interview on campus year-round.
+Our office hosts multiple interview programs throughout the academic year:

-The Office of Career and Professional Development at the University of Wisconsin Law School invites you to participate in our Fall 2023 On-Campus Interview and Resume Collection Program, July 31-August 4 (Phase I), and September 11-15 (Phase II).
-Please note that for Fall OCI 2023 employers will be able to choose whether they want to conduct interviews virtually or in-person at the school.
-We are happy to accommodate later dates as well.
-Because the number of employers we can accommodate each day is limited, we accept reservations on a first-come, first-served basis.
-There is no fee charged for the use of our facilities, and all interviews are 100% selected by the employer.
-We do request that employers participating in our Fall OCI program hold offers open for 14 days from the offer date.
+The Office of Career and Professional Development at the University of Wisconsin Law School invites you to participate in our Summer 2025 On-Campus Interview Programs Virtually July 22-24, and In-Person July 29-30, 2025.
+Registration for both sessions will close June 9.
+Because the number of employers we can accommodate each day is limited, we accept in-person reservations on a first-come, first-served basis.
+No fee is charged for using our facilities, and all interviews are 100% selected by the employer.
+We request that employers participating in our OCI programs hold offers open for 14 days from the offer date.

 Register to Interview

-1. Login to Wisconsin Law Symplicity for Employers with your username and password.
+- Log in to Wisconsin Law 12twenty for Employers with your username and password.
+If you do not have an account, click "Sign up for an account."

-1. Go to Wisconsin Law Symplicity for Employers and click "Sign Up."
+- Go to Wisconsin Law 12twenty for Employers and click the "Sign up for an account" hyperlink.

 Resume Collections

-We welcome you to participate through our resume collection process if you are unable to conduct interviews on-campus.
-Register via Symplicity.
+We welcome you to participate through our resume collection process if you are unable to conduct interviews on campus.
+Register via 12twenty.